 Recreate your favourite museum objects and places using the LEGO you have at home!

-Awesome Bricks was a LEGO event at the National Museum of Flight, created in partnership with masterbuilders Warren and Teresa Elsmore.
+Awesome Bricks is a LEGO event at the National Museum of Flight, created in partnership with masterbuilders Warren and Teresa Elsmore.
 Together we’ve come up with some suggestions to help you create your own Awesome Bricks experience at home.
 Design a minifigure ‘hide and seek’ trail, find out how to build a mini Concorde, or bring your favourite museum object or display to life in LEGO or DUPLO.

 For Awesome Bricks at Home we’re setting you a challenge.
 Using the LEGO or DUPLO you have at home, can you recreate your favourite museum object?
 Or maybe one of the animals on the farm at the National Museum of Rural Life?
 Or even make a mini museum display of your own?